jakeprice-me/weather-report/README.md

 ## Output

-The script will output the following message and also post it to your Telegram bot.
+The script will send a message in the following format to the Telegram bot specified in `config.yml`.

 > Weather Report
 > Wednesday 09 February 2022